peterleiva/file-group/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Project status
-The current project is on *development*, thereof some features may contain some inconsistencies algo applies to aggregator algorythms. ~~Please, checks the code coverage for more informations~~
+The current project is under *development*, thereof some features may contain some inconsistencies. ~~Please, checks the code coverage for more informations~~